HIPAA Compliance Checklist for 2025

 8. Frequently Asked Questions

 SOC 2 is a framework, not a standard.
-It provides guidelines for managing customer data based on five trust service criteria but does not prescribe specific controls like ISO 27001, which is a formal standard.
+It provides guidelines for managing customer data based on five trust service criteria but does not prescribe specific controls the way ISO 27001 does.

-SOC 3 compliance is a public-facing report that summarizes the results of a SOC 2 audit without disclosing sensitive details.
+SOC 3 is a public-facing report that summarizes the results of a SOC 2 audit without disclosing sensitive details.
+It is typically used for general marketing purposes.